rafi79/UKgarageagent/README.md

 # 🚗 UK Garage Service Agent

 An intelligent multi-model system that helps users find and connect with automotive service providers in the UK.
-The system uses GPT, Gemini, and Perplexity AI to analyze service requests, process media inputs, and provide tailored garage recommendations.
+The system uses GPT, Gemini,TF-IDF and Perplexity AI to analyze service requests, process media inputs, and provide tailored garage recommendations.

 ## ✨ Features